AndreasArvidsson/WinDSP/README.md

 * If devices are not set the user will be queried from a list of available devices.
 Do **NOT** write these names yourself

 **ASIO devices**
-* Experimental support for ASIO devices
+* Experimental support for ASIO devices.
+* Only works for render devices.
+Capture devices still use WASAPI.
-* For now only supports 32bit integer format defined as: ASIOSTInt32LSB.
+* For now only supports devices using 32bit integer format defined as: ASIOSTInt32LSB
+* Optional parameter 'numChannels' can be given to the ASIO device to restrict number of output channels.
+Saves on CPU cycles.

 **Inputs**
 * Inputs contains the routes. i.e. the mapping between inputs and outputs